In the modern NFL, having high-level playmakers at cornerback is becoming a non-negotiable proposition to combat the new wave of offensive innovation.

 McKinstry looks tailor-made to be a CB1 at the NFL level, and even if he’s no longer the consensus CB1, he’s still a slam-dunk first-round pick.

 Who Is the Best CB in the 2024 NFL Draft?

 Some draft classes break the mold and have a CB1 from an under-the-radar school, but in all likelihood, the 2024 NFL Draft class won’t be one of them.
-There’s still a lot of football left to be played before the rankings are locked in, but right now, it’s a fairly easy decision to make.
+That said, the order has shifted since the draft cycle started, and a new potential CB1 has emerged.

 - Kris Abrams-Draine, Missouri